-At the time of its consecration, Norwich Cathedral was one of the great buildings of its time.
-With construction beginning in 1096 and finishing by c.1145, it was amongst the largest major churches in Europe.
-The Norman building was an example of that uniquely English phenomenon: a cathedral that was also a Benedictine priory – the bishop’s seat, but run by the prior and his monks.
+At the time of its consecration, Norwich Cathedral was one of the great buildings of the era.
+With construction beginning in 1096 and finishing c.1145, it was amongst the largest major churches in Europe.
+The Norman building was an example of that uniquely English phenomenon: a cathedral that was also a Benedictine priory – the bishop’s seat but run by the prior and his monks.

 The eastern arm